dequelabs/Deque-University-for-iOS/README.md

 Or anything else you can come up with related to iOS Accessibility.
 If it's a concern within the topic of iOS Accessibility, we want to hear about it.

-# Deque University for iOS Native App Demos
+# Native App Demos

-A simple application that demonstrates the difficulties faced by VoiceOver users in using simple Native iOS Applications.
+The main purpose of the application is to build empathy for users with disabilities.
+It is a simple application that demonstrates the difficulties faced by VoiceOver users in using simple Native iOS Applications.
 Each demo is composed of a series of examples that show how the concept can be handled inaccessibly, and what the corresponding best practices are.

 <p align="center">
   <img src="/screenshots/side_by_side.png" width="300" alt="Side By side menu and Color Contrast example.">